 \section{Conclusion}

-In this paper, we have investigated the fundamental cooling limits of multi-mode Gaussian operations and the cooling advantage offered by a specific non-Gaussian operations, the $p$-excitation exchange operation.
+In this paper, we have investigated the fundamental cooling limits of multimode Gaussian operations and the cooling advantage offered by a specific non-Gaussian operation, the $p$-excitation exchange operation.
 Optimizing over all Gaussian protocols, we prove that the most optimal cooling strategy is successive $\Swap$ operations with machine modes of increasingly larger energy gaps.
 Since $\Swap$ interactions exchange only a single excitation per round, Gaussian protocols are intrinsically limited in the control complexity required for more energy extraction during the recharging routine.
-Consequently, Gaussian operations cannot cool a target system when the available machine modes have degenerate or smaller gaps than the system.
-This limitation rules out non-equilibrium concentration, excludes any cooling advantage from incoherent Gaussian control, and shows that Gaussian protocols gain no benefit from memory effects.
+Consequently, Gaussian operations cannot cool a target system when the available machine modes have gaps that are equal to or smaller than the system's.
+This limitation rules out nonequilibrium concentration, excludes any cooling advantage from incoherent Gaussian control, and shows that Gaussian protocols gain no benefit from memory effects.
 Beyond single-excitation exchange, we demonstrate that the $p$-excitation exchange yields a p-fold cooling enhancement.
-This improvement arises from genuine non-Gaussianity, which which leverages increased control complexity to extract more energy.
-By enabling multiple excitations to be exchanged in each interaction, these protocols also reduce the minimum required machine-mode energy gap by a factor of $p$.
-Our work provides a systematic HBAC framework for continuous-variable systems, enabling experiments to improve the cooling performance based on the available machine modes and control complexity.
+This improvement arises from genuine non-Gaussianity, which leverages increased control complexity to extract more energy.
+The experimental realization of higher-order $p$-excitation is challenging, but has been demonstrated in superconducting circuits \cite{aamir2025thermally, mundhada2019experimental} and trapped ions \cite{maslennikov2019quantum}.

 In the future work, the cooling efficiency of the $p$-excitation exchange operation and the corresponding collective advantage remain to be established.
 The potential of memory effects induced by the $p$-excitation exchange to further enhance cooling will be also addressed in the future.